 Guatemala Urban Municipal Governance Project

-Tetra Tech is reducing crime and violence in urban communities through enhanced municipal governance and increased citizen participation in Guatemala.
+Tetra Tech is reducing drivers of crime, violence, and illegal migration in urban communities through enhanced municipal governance and increased citizen participation in Guatemala.

 Through the Guatemala Urban Municipal Governance (UMG) project, Tetra Tech is working to reduce levels of violence in municipalities most at risk of crime and violence through enhanced municipal governance, increased coverage and quality of municipal services, and improved citizen engagement.
-The five-year project, funded by the United States Agency for International Development (USAID), provides municipal governments with technical assistance to improve urban planning, financial management, and service delivery.
-Through the UMG project, Tetra Tech also provides technical assistance, capacity building, and direct resources for improvements to community-based organizations.
+The five-year project, funded by the U.S. Agency for International Development (USAID), provides municipal governments with technical assistance to improve urban planning, financial management, and service delivery through transparent and participatory processes.
+Tetra Tech also provides technical assistance, capacity building, and direct resources for improvements to community-based organizations.

-The UMG project works with 17 urban municipal governments across Guatemala to improve their understanding of and responsiveness to the most pressing service-related needs of citizens living in communities vulnerable to high rates of violence, including gender-based violence; crime; and migration.
+The UMG project works with 18 urban municipal governments across Guatemala to improve their understanding of and responsiveness to the most pressing service-related needs of citizens living in communities vulnerable to high rates of violence, including gender-based violence; crime; and illegal migration.

-The UMG project encourages the use of innovation in developing and improving municipal land registries so municipalities understand how to use their land and plan accordingly for urban expansion.
-By providing satellite images and training municipalities in the use of drones, GIS, and open source programs, Tetra Tech is accelerating the pace of change by increasing municipal revenue and greater efficiencies in providing construction licenses, increasing the tax base, and benefiting more people with improved public services.
+The UMG project encourages the use of innovation in developing and improving municipal land registries, so municipalities understand how to use their land and plan accordingly for urban expansion and revenue generation.
+By providing aerial images and training municipalities to use GIS and open source programs, Tetra Tech is accelerating the pace of change by increasing municipal revenue and creating efficiencies in providing construction licenses, increasing the tax base, and benefiting more people with improved public services.